IJCEP Copyright © 2007-All rights reserved.

 Received 11 March 2008; Accepted with revision 25 April 2008; Available online 28 April 2008

-studies suggest that HSV may have a role in cervical neoplasia, but there is no clear supportive experimental evidence.
-Serological
+suggest that HSV may have a role in cervical neoplasia, but there is no clear supportive experimental evidence.
+Serological studies have also

-studies have also failed to reveal a difference in the prevalence of antibodies to CMV and EBV between patients with cervical cancer and
+failed to reveal a difference in the prevalence of antibodies to CMV and EBV between patients with cervical cancer and controls.
+However,

-controls.
-However, longitudinal seroepidemiological studies have provided evidence that CT is an independent risk factor for the
+longitudinal seroepidemiological studies have provided evidence that CT is an independent risk factor for the development of cervical

 Key Words: Human papillomavirus (HPV), cervical neoplasia, sexually transmitted infections (STI), microbiology